robang74/chatgpt-answered-prompts/dalla-supercazzola-alla-civita.md

 * [The imprinting role in the mass education](the-imprinting-role-in-the-mass-education.md)

-Perché non dimentichiamo mai che
+Perché non dimentichiamo mai che, citando [Frederick Douglass](https://en.wikipedia.org/wiki/Frederick_Douglass):

-> Knowledge makes a man unfit to be a slave - Frederick Douglass
+> **Knowledge makes a man unfit to be a slave** - and - **knowledge is the pathway from slavery to freedom**

-Il sapere rendere l’uomo inadatto ad essere schiavo (traduzione)
+Il sapere rendere l’uomo inadatto ad essere schiavo - e - conoscere è la strada dalla schiavitù alla libertà.

 <br/>
 <br/>